How To Create a Cybersecurity Budget For Your Small Business

 Likewise, remember to evaluate your software versions and licenses to ensure you’re protected against the newest threats.

-3. Determine Your Team’s Knowledge Levels
+3. Assess Your Team’s Knowledge Levels

-4. Identify Gaps in Your Current System
+4. Evaluate Your Current System to Identify Gaps

 Yet, if you have a comprehensive cybersecurity system, this will take time.
 But it’s essential because it can help you save money and improve areas that need extra attention.